Ferguson Jenkins: Later seasons

 In 1972, Jenkins completed his sixth consecutive season with 20 or more wins.
 By the middle of the following season, he expressed that he did not feel like playing baseball anymore.
 He finished the season, but registered a 14–16 win–loss record.

 Jenkins was traded from the Cubs to the Texas Rangers for Bill Madlock and Vic Harris on October 25, 1973.
 Texas manager Billy Martin was pleased with the trade, describing Jenkins as a workhorse and a winner.
 In 1974, Jenkins achieved a personal best 25 wins during the season, setting a Rangers franchise record which still stands.
 He finished second in Cy Young Award voting for the second time in his career behind Catfish Hunter in a very close vote (90 points to Jenkins's 75); surprisingly, Jenkins actually finished ahead of Hunter in MVP voting (118 points to Hunter's 107), and his fifth-place finish on the MVP leader-board was the highest of his career.
 He was named the American League Comeback Player of the Year by The Sporting News.

 Jenkins achieved his 250th win against the Oakland Athletics on May 23, 1980.
 Later that year, during a customs search in Toronto, Jenkins was found possessing 3.0 grams cocaine, 2.2 grams hashish, and 1.75 grams marijuana.
 In response, on September 8, Commissioner Bowie Kuhn suspended him indefinitely.
-However, Jenkins' suspension lasted only two weeks before, in an unprecedented action, an independent arbiter, Raymond Goetz, overturned the suspension and reinstated him and he returned to the league.
+However, Jenkins' suspension would only last two weeks before, in an unprecedented action, independent arbiter Raymond Goetz would overturn the suspension and reinstate him, allowing him to return to the league.
 Eventually, when he went to trial, the judge gave him an absolute discharge for lack of some evidence.
 Jenkins was not punished further by MLB for the incident, as he remained active until his retirement following the 1983 season.
 It has been suggested that this incident delayed his induction into the Baseball Hall of Fame.